umang94/Drodeo/SYSTEM_ARCHITECTURE.md

 ### Development Practices
 - Use `input_dev/` videos for all development and testing
 - Run `python main.py --fast-test` for quick validation
+- Use `python main.py --input-dir my_videos` to test with videos from custom directories
 - Test individual components before full pipeline execution
 - Maintain documentation consistency with code changes